 - 6.1 Prior to the first warning on each race day, each boat shall check-in with the R/C by passing close aboard, on starboard tack and hailing her class and sail number.
-Failure to properly check-in with and be acknowledged by the R/C may result in being scored DNS without a hearing.
-This modifies RRS 60.2, 63.1, A4 and A5. - 6.2 Check-in commences when the "L" flag is hoisted on the R/C Boat. - Radio check-in (VHF68) is acceptable, however, is not official until the R/C has confirmed check-in over the 6.3 radio.
-Heavy radio traffic may require a boat to physically check-in.
-Trying, but not succeeding with, radio check-in will not relieve a boat from the requirements, and consequences, of 6.1 above. - 6.4 No check-ins will be acknowledged after the first warning at 5:41pm.
+Radio check-in (VHF68) is acceptable, however, is not official until the R/C has confirmed check-in over the radio.
+Heavy radio traffic may require a boat to physically check-in. - 6.2 Failure to properly check-in with and be acknowledged by the R/C may result in being scored DNS. - 6.3 Check-in commences when the "L" flag is hoisted on the R/C Boat. - 6.4 No check-ins will be acknowledged over the radio after the first warning at 5:41pm.
+Instead, come alongside the RC boat during your class's starting sequence to bring the RC's attention to your presence.

-CLASSES AND STARTING ORDER 7
+7 CLASSES AND STARTING ORDER

 - 7.1 Class breaks and starting order will be determined by the Race Committee based on entries.
-Official class assignments for the regatta will be established and posted as an amendment to the SIs on the online regatta event site no later than 6pm Monday, May 20, 2024.
+Official class assignments for the regatta will be established and posted as an amendment to the SIs on the online regatta event site no later than 6pm Monday, May 19, 2025.
 Provisional assignments MAY be posted earlier.
-This amendment will also identify the starting order. - The Organizing Authority retains final authority for a boat's class placement.
-7.2
+This amendment will also identify the starting order. - 7.2 The Organizing Authority retains final authority for a boat's class placement.